Marketcircle/AXElements/docs/Debugging.markdown

 ### Attribute Not Writable

-You can receive {AX::Element::ReadOnlyAttribute ReadOnlyAttribute}
+You will receive {AX::Element::ReadOnlyAttribute `ReadOnlyAttribute`}
 exceptions only when you try to set an attribute that is not writable.
 Again, this was originally designed to more easily identify the point of failure when you try to write to an attribute that you should not write to.

-Specifically, `#set_focus` is called by methods under the hood and it was causing some problems when elements were unexpectedly not allowing their `focused` attribute to be written.
+Specifically, `#set_focus` is called by methods internally by AXElements and at one time it was causing some problems when elements were unexpectedly not allowing their `focused` attribute to be written.

 ### Attribute Not Found

-A very simple fail safe that AXElements uses is the {AX::Element::LookupFailure LookupFailure} exception which will be raised when you try to explicitly access an attribute which does not exist, or at least does not exist for the particular element that you are trying to access.
+A very simple fail safe that AXElements uses is the {AX::Element::LookupFailure `LookupFailure`} exception which will be raised when you try to explicitly access an attribute which does not exist, or at least does not exist for the particular element that you are trying to access.